Carol Diehl

-Carol Diehl is an American artist, art critic and poet.
-In addition to her writing, most recently appearing in her blog Art Vent, she is best known for her paintings, which have often documented daily life in a manner described as diaristic, even compulsive, using dense, painterly, often indecipherable words, numbers and symbols in grid or geometric frameworks.
+Carol Diehl is an American artist, art critic and poet, author of Banksy: Completed, The MIT Press, 2021, 2nd edition 2025 with translations in Italian and Spanish, as well as her award-winning blog Art Vent, she is best known for her paintings, which have often documented daily life in a manner described as diaristic, even compulsive, using dense, painterly, often indecipherable words, numbers and symbols in grid or geometric frameworks.
 Diehl has also been a prolific art critic, having contributed features and reviews to numerous periodicals, including Art in America, ARTnews, and Art + Auction, as well as to books and artist catalogues.
 In the 1990s, she became active in New York's performance poetry scene.
 Diehl lives in New York City and southwestern Massachusetts.
 She has two sons, Matt Diehl and Adam Diehl.

 Early career and life

 Born in Philadelphia and raised in Chicago, Diehl attended MacMurray College in Illinois for two years, after which she married a graduate student at Yale University (since divorced) and moved to New Haven, Connecticut.
 She returned to Chicago in the early 1970s and began painting among a group of artists, including Barbara Blades, Liz Langer, Sandra Perlow and Fern Shaffer, studying at the Evanston Art Center with artist Corey Postiglione.
 Diehl was soon active in the art scene that flourished in Chicago, exhibiting her work at galleries such as Michael Wyman, Jan Cicero, and N.A.M.E.
 Gallery, and writing articles and reviews for the New Art Examiner, where she became Managing Editor.
 She had her first individual exhibition at Roy Boyd Gallery in 1980.
 During this time, her work was reviewed in the New Art Examiner, the Chicago Sun-Times, the Chicago Tribune, and the Chicago Daily News.
 In 1976, Diehl moved to New York to work as assistant to John Coplans, then editor of Artforum magazine.